 Medical Marijuana Treatment

 At Advanced Pain Medical Center, Dr. Stewart believes that all viable treatment avenues should be explored.
-This includes considering the use of prescribed medical marijuana in certain treatment scenarios, and Dr. Stewart is approved by the State of Florida to recommend medical marijuana.
+This includes considering the use of medical marijuana in certain treatment scenarios, and Dr. Stewart is approved by the State of Florida to recommend medical marijuana.

 Medical marijuana is still a schedule 1 substance, as the Federal Government reaffirmed this on August 11, 2016.
 (Click for more information).
 So, to the Federal Government, there is no such thing as “medical” marijuana.
 It either is marijuana or it is not.

 Important Items to Know Prior to Setting an Appointment for a Medical Cannabis Evaluation

 - Marijuana is not covered by insurance.
 You will be required to pay for the drug.

 - Medical marijuana cannot be smoked.
 That form of the drug will remain illegal in Florida under all circumstances.
 Vaporizing, oral ingestion (edibles, tinctures, capsules, and oils), sublingual application (dissolvable strips, sublingual sprays, medicated lozenges, and tinctures), and topical application (lotions, salves, patches, bath salts, and oils) will be permitted.
 WE DO NOT TYPICALLY OFFER A “VAPE” OPTION.
 Please plan on an ORAL formulation.

 - Marijuana remains federally illegal, and physician’s DEA license is federally-based.
 Therefore, the physician must make responsible recommendations, and that may mean that you do not receive this therapy.
 On your initial visit, you will receive a consent form detailing such examples of how that could occur.
 Your payment will be refunded prior to your seeing the physician if you do not agree to those terms.